 Jean La Rose is a First Nations citizen from the Abenaki First Nation of Odanak in Québec.
 He spent his summers during his early years in Odanak with his grandparents.
 He grew up in Ottawa where he studied Journalism at Algonquin College and obtained his Bachelor of Arts in Social Communication at the University of Ottawa/Université St. Paul.
 He also undertook a Master’s in Public Administration but left after the second year due to family obligations.
-Since November 2002, Jean La Rose has been the Chief Executive Officer of APTN, the first national Indigenous broadcaster in the world, with programming by, for and about Indigenous Peoples.
-Since joining the network, he has established it on a strong financial position for long-term growth.
+From 2002-2019, Jean La Rose was the Chief Executive Officer of APTN, the first national Indigenous broadcaster in the world, with programming by, for and about Indigenous Peoples.
+Since joining the network, he has established it in a strong financial position for long-term growth.
 The network has grown to four distinct channels including one high-definition channel and now owns and operates two radio stations.
 ELMNT-FM has HD stations in Ottawa and Toronto since October 2018.
 APTN’s workforce now totals 200 positions, including radio and provides production opportunities for over 100 Indigenous producers in Canada.
 The network has also launched a production company, AnimikiSee Digital Productions, as well as a distribution company, AnimikiSee Distribution.
 All these new ventures operate as arms-length corporations from APTN.
 Mr. La Rose sits on the Boards of Directors of Indspire, the National Screen Institute, Media Smarts, Mother Earth Recycling (a social enterprise located in Winnipeg).
 He completed his ICD course (Institute of Corporate Directors) and plans to get his designation in the spring of 2019.
 He received a National Aboriginal Achievement Award (now known as Indspire Awards) for Media and Communications in 2011, and the CEO HR Champion of the Year Award from the Human Resource Management Association of Manitoba in 2015.
 He was named “Alumni of the Year” in 2015 by St. Paul University and received an Honorary Diploma in Journalism from La Cité Collégiale in Ottawa in 2015.
 Mr. La Rose is also the Chair of the Heritage Canada Departmental Audit Committee and served on Minister Joly’s Panel of Experts examining the future of the digital economy as it pertains to the Arts and Culture industries.

 Jesse Wente is an Ojibwe writer, broadcaster, producer and speaker.
 Born and raised in Toronto, his family hails from Chicago and the Serpent River First Nation.
 Jesse is best known for his 22 years as a columnist for CBC Radio’s Metro Morning, Jesse spent 11 years with the Toronto International Film Festival, the last seven as the director of film programmes at the TIFF Lightbox..
 Jesse is currently co-producing his first film, a screen adaptation of Thomas King’s best-selling book, The Inconvenient Indian.
 An outspoken advocate for Indigenous rights and First Nations, Metis and Inuit art, he has spoken at the International Forum of Indigenous Peoples, Smithsonian’s National Museum of the American Indian, the Canadian Arts Summit, the Cultural Summit of the Americas, and numerous Universities and Colleges.
 In November Jesse delivered the annual Eva Holtby Lecture on Contemporary Culture at the Royal Ontario Museum.
 Jesse currently serves on the board of directors for the Canada Council for the Arts and the Toronto Arts Council.
 In 2017 he was named the inaugural recipient of the Reelworld Film Festival’s Reel Activist Award and recently received the Association of Ontario Health Centres’ Media Award for 2018.
 Jesse is currently working on his first book for Penguin Random House Canada and in February, Jesse started a new role as the first Director of the Indigenous Screen Office in Canada.